Skip to main content

 Free Elective Courses

-Free elective courses consist of five courses totaling 15 credit hours.
-These courses, selected in concert with a student’s faculty advisor, continue a student’s focus in an area of specialization that will support the student’s research.
+Free elective courses consist of eight courses totaling 24 credit hours.
+These courses, selected in supervision with a student’s faculty advisor, continue a student’s focus in an area of specialization that will support the student’s research.
 Students select two groupings of free elective courses:

 1. Three courses totaling 9 credit hours taken at a European partner university during the third semester of study.

-2. Two courses totaling 6 credit hours selected from among one of the three approved course clusters.
-Courses outside the approved clusters that contribute to the student’s research may be taken only with the approval of the student’s faculty advisor or the program director.
+2. Five courses totaling 15 credit hours selected from the various departments to the student’s research may be takenonly with the approval of the student’s faculty advisor or the program director.

 Thesis